syncfusion-content/javascript-docs/ejPivotChart.md

 ### serviceMethodSettings.initialize `string`
 {:#members:servicemethodsettings-initialize}

-Allows the user to set the custom name for the service method that&rsquo;s responsible for initializing PivotChart.
+Allows the user to set the custom name for the service method that&rsquo;s responsible for initializing OlapChart.

 #### Default Value: "InitializeChart"